-Generally, awards of restricted stock and restricted stock units to our officers and employees under the Stock Incentive Plan are subject to vesting over time as determined by the Compensation Committee of Targa and, prior to vesting, are subject to forfeiture.
-Stock incentive plan awards may vest in other circumstances, as approved by the Compensation Committee of Targa and reflected in an award agreement.
+- (1) Generally, awards of restricted stock and restricted stock units to our officers and employees under the Stock Incentive Plan are subject to vesting over time as determined by the Compensation Committee and, prior to vesting, are subject to forfeiture.
+Stock incentive plan awards may vest in other circumstances, as approved by the Compensation Committee and reflected in an award agreement.
 Restricted stock and restricted stock units are issued, subject to vesting, on the date of grant.
-The Compensation Committee of Targa may provide that dividends on restricted stock or restricted stick units are subject to vesting and forfeiture provisions, in which cash such dividends would be held, without interest, until they vest or are forfeited.

-These represent awards available for issuance under Targa Resources Corp.
-Equity Compensation Plan, which was assumed by Targa as part (2) of the TRC/TRP Merger.
-The termination date for this plan was Explanary 7, 2017 plan was February 7, 2017.
+The Compensation Committee may provide that dividends on restricted stock or restricted stock units are subject to vesting and forfeiture provisions, in which cash such dividends would be held, without interest, until they vest or are forfeited. - (2) These represent awards available for issuance under Targa Resources Corp.
+Equity Compensation Plan, which was assumed by us as part of the TRC/TRP Merger.
+The termination date for this plan was February 7, 2017.